aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

 ```

 <iframe style="width: 100%; height: 400px; border: 0;" loading="lazy" src="https://gist.dumber.app/?gist=6d5ec84b163215dd47495e41eeb940b8&open=src%2Fmy-app.ts&open=src%2Fmy-app.html&open=src%2Fmain.ts"></iframe>

+> An important aspect of the demo above is that it shows how to use `@aurelia/validation` without the `@aurelia/validation-html`.

 Let us now focus on the `ValidateInstruction`, which basically instructs the validator, on what to validate.
 The instruction can be manipulated using the following optional class properties.